-Return on Ad Spend (ROAS) is a marketing metric that measures revenue earned for each dollar you spend on advertising.
+Return on Ad Spend (ROAS) is a marketing metric that measures the revenue generated for every dollar spent on advertising.
 By calculating and tracking ROAS, you gain insights on the effectiveness of your advertising.
 You can calculate ROAS for a wide variety of advertising initiatives, from measuring ROAS on single ads or projects, to calculating ROAS on monthly campaigns or for an entire year’s worth of advertising spend.

 How to Calculate Return on Ad Spend (ROAS)